Remaining Stages - 15 July 2019

 The House of Commons Library produces briefing papers to inform MPs and their staff of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.

-The Library has published a briefing paper for Second Reading.
+The Library has published a briefing paper for the Bill.

 Follow the @HouseofCommons on Twitter for updates on the UK House of Commons Chamber.
 Please fill in our quick feedback survey to help us improve our news content.